Drug Detox in Florida

 Are you or someone you know ready to go to detox but don’t know exactly what that means?
 Our drug detox Florida program helps anyone who needs to stop abusing drugs and alcohol.
 As a result, they leave us with a new ability to stay sober for the long haul.

-The Retreat of Broward provides medical care while people detox with us.
+The Retreat of Broward provides medical care and a variety of services while people detox with us.
 Consequently, they experience fewer withdrawal symptoms and are more comfortable.
 Nobody should let a fear of detox keep them from reaching out.
 In fact, our proven program changes lives, and we can help change our patients’ lives, as well.

 What is Drug Detox?

 Someone can have several experiences when they’re addicted to fentanyl, cocaine or other drugs.
 First of all, drug addiction is physical in nature.
 Next, the body and brain become reliant on the substance.
 As a consequence, withdrawal symptoms happen when they stop.

 Most people who detox without help end up failing.
 Fortunately, drug detox Florida provides medical care needed for withdrawal.
 It provides medications to relieve withdrawal symptoms as well.
 Hence, the person proves more likely to complete detox.

 Second, drug detox can bring up emotional issues.
 Without the cloud of drugs, people may begin to feel hidden emotions.
 Lastly, drug detox also addresses this with medications and therapy.
 This can include individual therapy, cognitive-behavioral therapy, and other holistic services.